Jesus in the Talmud: Disputations and censorship

-Numerous times between 1239 and 1775 all copies of the Talmud were destroyed.
-In 1280 following the Disputation of Barcelona the Talmud was censored.
+Numerous times between 1239 and 1775, copies of the Talmud were destroyed.
+In 1280, following the Disputation of Barcelona, the Talmud was censored.
 Following the invention of the printing press, the Talmud was banned by the Pope.
 All printed editions of the Talmud, including the Basel Talmud and the Vilna Edition Shas, were censored.
-In 1559 the Talmud was placed on the Roman Index and banned.
-In 1564 under the Tridentine Index an expunged version of the Talmud was allowed.
-In 1592 the pope ordered all copies of the Talmud and other heretical writing destroyed expunged or not.
+In 1559, the Talmud was placed on the Roman Index and banned.
+In 1564, under the Tridentine Index, an expunged version of the Talmud was allowed.
+In 1592, the pope ordered all copies of the Talmud and other heretical writing destroyed, whether they were expunged or not.
 The total prohibition would stay in place until 1775.
-Even then the censorship system would remain in force.
-As a result of these disputations many manuscript editions had references to Jesus removed or changed, and subsequent manuscripts sometimes omitted the passages entirely.
+Even then, the censorship system would remain in force.
+As a result of these disputations, many manuscript editions had references to Jesus removed or changed, and subsequent manuscripts sometimes omitted the passages entirely.
 Few copies would survive.

 In the 20th century, new editions began restoring the censored material, such as in the 1935 English Soncino edition.

 Text-criticism, versions, and alterations

-Starting in the 13th century, manuscripts of the Talmud were sometimes altered in response to the criticisms made during the disputations, and in response to orders from the Christian church.
-Existing manuscripts were sometimes altered (for example, by erasure) and new manuscripts often omitted the passages entirely.
+Starting in the 13th century, manuscripts of the Talmud were sometimes altered in response to the criticisms made during the disputations and in response to orders from the Christian church.
+Existing manuscripts were sometimes altered (for example, by erasure), and new manuscripts often omitted the passages entirely.
 Peter Schäfer compared several editions and documented some alterations as illustrated in the following table: